 Can you regift a gift card, and if you can, should you?

 Regifting Gift Cards

 I recently received a used gift card.
-Well, I can’t guarantee that it’s used, but it certainly looks like it might be.
 The front and back are worn and faded, and the gift card numbers are barely visible.
 There are also quite a few scratches on the card.

-I received the gift card in a new envelope addressed to me, but the card’s condition looks shabby and used.
+I received the gift card in a new envelope, but the card’s condition looks shabby and used.
 Who knows how this card ended up in the hands of my gift giver.